Individual Outpatient Counseling

 Counseling Services Offered

 I provide individual, outpatient therapy to adults, ages 18+.
 I am currently offering telehealth services to North Carolina residents, and offer face-to-face therapy options in the Winston-Salem, NC area.
 I do not work with couples, families, or children - but I have a long history of working with folks who may be supporting a loved one involved in their own healing process, or in supporting individuals as they navigate relational challenges while also in couple or family counseling.
-I have specific expertise in working with emerging and young adults through developmental transitions, like career changes or work and family life planning.
-I am currently expanding my knowledge of supporting individuals navigating reproductive healthcare, particularly those experiencing infertility, miscarriage, and pregnancy and parenting after loss.

 A Little About Outpatient Therapy

-Outpatient treatment involves meeting either virtually or in my office for a 50-minute session.
+Outpatient treatment involves meeting either virtually or in my office for a 50-60-minute session.
 There may be times when your symptoms and needs rise to a level at which outpatient care is no longer enough to provide the appropriate clinical, ethical care and treatment for you.
 If I am ethically unable to provide outpatient services, I will have this conversation with you and refer you to a higher level of care designed to offer the best support for you at that time.

 My Therapeutic Orientation - How I approach counseling